ebi-gene-expression-group/selectBCM/README.md

 # Installation

-This repository provides a Docker file to intall SelectBCM R package inside a Docker container.
+This repository provides a `Dockerfile` to intall SelectBCM R package inside a Docker container.
 Additinally, we also provide container image of the SelectBCM for direct installation.

 For traditional approach, we provide `renv.lock` for the required package installation and later SelectBCM can be installed via github-